RaulPPelaez/UAMMD/docs/index.rst

 	    The basic conceptual hierarchy in UAMMD.

-The foundational concepts of UAMMD are supported on a handful of (deliberately) vague assumptions which can be summarize in four:
+The foundational concepts of UAMMD are supported on a handful of (deliberately) vague assumptions which can be summarized in four:

 .. rst-class:: centered